ProfessionalWiki/chameleon/docs/legal.md

 The current maintainer of the Chameleon skin is Stephan Gambke.
 He may appoint another maintainer in the future.

-Contributions are identified by the Git commit that introduces them.

-A contributor submitting a contribution as a patch to the [Wikimedia Git Server][wmf-git-server] using the `git review` command is unambiguously identified by the use of their ssh key.
-For this reason it is only necessary to provide the above statement once in the commit message of one contribution.
-This statement will then be deemed valid for all other contributions by that contributor.

-A contributor submitting a contribution using the [Gerrit Patch Uploader][patch-uploader] can not be unambiguously identified and thus needs to provide the above statement with each contribution.
-What's more, since it can not be ensured, that successive patch sets for the same patch uploaded using the [Gerrit Patch Uploader][patch-uploader] are indeed from the same person, this statement needs to be in the commit message of each and every patch set *starting from the very first*.

 ### WTF!?